 What Is Qigong? | Chi Kung

-Qigong or Qi Gong, also written as Chi Kung, is an ancient Chinese tradition and art that has its focus on cultivating, circulating, and harmonizing so-called Qi or Life Energy with the primary purpose to become stronger, to heal oneself, and to increase wisdom and spiritual knowledge.
+Qigong or Qi Gong, also written as Chi Kung, is an ancient Chinese tradition and art that has its focus on cultivating, circulating, and harmonizing so-called Qi Energy or Life Force Energy with the primary purpose of becoming stronger, to heal oneself, and to increase wisdom and spiritual knowledge.

 Qi (or Chi) is usually translated as Life Energy.
 Gong (or Kung) is described as Cultivation or Work, but definitions include denotations like Practice, Skill, Mastery, Merit, Achievement, or Accomplishment, among others.